Resources for Exporters and Importers

 Typically, extra costs of tariffs get passed along to customers in the form of higher prices.
 When other countries retaliate with tariffs of their own on U.S. exports, the impact on prices is compounded.
 For small manufacturers that rely on imported products and materials, these tariffs could mean a significant increase in costs of production, reducing competitiveness domestically and internationally.

 A duty drawback – or “drawback” as referred to by U.S. Customs and Border Protection (CBP) – is a refund process where certain duties, internal revenue taxes, and fees collected at the time of importation are reimbursed if the goods are exported or destroyed.
 Importers can file a claim jointly with an exporter to receive benefits.
-To apply for a drawback claim, you can choose one of the three options: self file, use a licensed customs broker, or use a service provider.
-All claims must be filed electronically through the Automated Broker Interface (ABI).
+Note that IEEPA tariffs, Section 232 tariffs, and certain other tariffs are not eligible for drawbacks.
 See Claim Filing FAQ or contact CBP for Questions.

 Stockpiling

-Stockpiling refers to buying and holding extra inventory as a strategic approach for businesses to buffer the impact of planned tariffs.
+Stockpiling refers to buying and holding extra inventory.
 By purchasing and storing inventory before tariffs take effect, companies may be able to mitigate the immediate impact of the tariffs.
-This buys time and can provide flexibility to adjust to changing market conditions, offer competitive advantages by keeping prices stable, and mitigate risks associated with supply chain disruptions and price volatility.
-While it comes with challenges like storage costs, effective management of stockpiling can help businesses navigate the financial and logistical impacts of tariffs.
-Stockpiling may not be viable for companies struggling with cash flow.
+While this strategy buys time and can provide flexibility to adjust to changing market conditions, offer competitive advantages by keeping prices stable, and mitigate risks associated with supply chain disruptions and price volatility, it comes with challenges like storage costs and may not be viable for companies struggling with cash flow.

 Foreign Trade Zones are economically advantageous for importing and re-exporting goods.
 Under zone procedures, the usual formal U.S. Customs and Border Protection entry procedures and payments of duties are not required on the foreign merchandise unless and until it enters CBP territory for domestic consumption.